 Average Length: 75 to 110 cm long (2.3-3.5 feet) including a tail of around 30cm (12 inches), 20 to 30cm (9-12 inches) tall at the shoulder, females slightly smaller than males

 Breeding Season: Arctic foxes form monogamous pairs through a breeding season (April to May) though often several females will live together in a large and complex den that can be many years old, even centuries.
 Typically they have litters of 5 to 8 but may be as many as 25, the most of any carnivore.
 Sometimes young non-breeding foxes will live in the den also and help to raise the pups from the following year.

 Estimated world population: - Several hundred thousand, wide fluctuations as a result of varying prey numbers and a rapid ability to reproduce.

-Feeding & diet: A wide range of foods, the main prey is lemmings, they will hunt and catch other small animals and will also scavenge food from beneath sea-bird colonies on cliffs and left overs from predators such as polar bears.
-They will take bird eggs where possible from tundra nesting birds, though are not entirely carnivorous eating berries and seaweed when available.
+Diet: A wide range of foods, the main prey is lemmings, they will hunt and catch other small animals and will also scavenge food from beneath sea-bird colonies on cliffs and left overs from predators such as polar bears.
+They will take eggs where possible from tundra nesting birds, though are not entirely carnivorous also eating berries and seaweed when available.